aod/advent-of-rust/README.md

 be multiple with variants.

 Take for example the [2019 Day 13: Care Package](https://adventofcode.com/2019/day/13) puzzle.
-It's about simulating an existing game called Breakout.
+In a nutshell it's about simulating an existing game called Breakout.
 The extra challenge for this codebase is to be capable of providing the option of having just the "solver" and whatever extra variant, for example an interactable version.